acdlite/flummox/docs/docs/index.md

 - Tiny. **~3.8kb (compressed and gzipped)**.
 - The dispatcher and constants are implementation details — no need to interact with them unless you want to.
 - Async actions [made simple with promises](flummox/docs/api/actions#asynchronous-actions).
 Pairs well with async-await, or your favorite promise library.
-- Easy [integration with React](flummox/docs/guides/react-integration) via fluxMixin and FluxComponent.
+- Easy [integration with React](flummox/docs/guides/react-integration) via connectToStores HoC and FluxComponent.
 - Support for [plain JavaScript class components](http://facebook.github.io/react/blog/2015/01/27/react-v0.13.0-beta-1.html) in React 0.13.
 - Serialization/deserialization of stores, for faster page loads.
 - Centralized [debugging](flummox/docs/api/flux).